 Animation is a specialized profession that allows you to work for various companies in the media and entertainment industries.
-For example, animators can work in film and tv production houses, game console and digital media companies, special effects talent agencies, marketing agencies, and specialized animation studios.
+For example, animators can work in film and tv production houses, game consoles and digital media companies, special effects talent agencies, marketing agencies, and specialized animation studios.

 This position often entails working full-time in an office setting for approximately 8 hours a day or 40 hours per week.
 These organizations may offer you a dedicated workstation with the necessary gear and software to finish your animation chores.

 You can also work as a contractor or freelancer as an animator.
 This option allows you to collaborate with various customers and businesses frequently on a project-by-project basis.
 It can also give you more freedom in your schedule by choosing which projects to work on and when.

 How To Become An Animator?